 If you want to get a different result to most investors, you’ll have to do things differently – there’s simply no other answer!

 Of course, I understand why many beginning investors want cash flow.
 It's because they need more cash flow - they haven't got enough cash.

 The trouble is if they haven't learned financial discipline and how to manage their money, taking on the debt required to invest in property only compounds their money problems – it doesn't help them.

 Residential Real Estate is a high growth, relatively low yield investment.

 Over the years the increasing value of my properties gave me the equity for my next deposit and the increasing rent (because the values of my properties increased faster than cash flow type properties) helped pay the mortgages.

-The next stage in growing my net worth was to slowly lower the loan-to-value ratio of my property portfolio and then to start living off my “cash machine” of properties.
+Then once I grew a substantial asset base, the next stage in growing my net worth was to slowly lower the loan-to-value ratio of my property portfolio and then to start living off my “cash machine” of properties.